Confirmation Bias: A Ubiquitous Phenomenon in Many Guises impacts investing decisions

 Contrarian Investing: A Double-Edged Sword

-Individual investors often tend to behave in the opposite of what might be considered optimal timing.
+Individual investors often behave opposite to what might be considered optimal timing.
 Many investors, driven by emotion and reinforced by their biases, buy when the market is high and sell when it’s low.
 This pattern is so common that it forms the basis of many contrarian strategies.

 Learning from Market Examples: TQQQ and SQQQ